Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

   - Camera height: 110 cm (roura)
   - Camera is aligned with baseline of anchors 101 and 102:
   - Tag holding height is same as anchor height: Height of Peter.

+  Experiment 9: Anchors and Tags are at the height 180 cm

+  Setup:
+  - Anchor baseline: 125 cm
+  - Anchor 101 to Camera: 65,3 cm
+  - Anchor 102 to Camera: 60,6 cm

+  Position of anchors: 101 102

+                       104 103

+  Anchor height: 180 cm
+  Camera height: 180 cm
+  Right wall to Anchor 102: 70,5 cm
+  Left wall to Anchor 101: 228,9 cm
+  Height of Mohamad: 180 cm
+  Height of other guy: 170 cm
+  My height: 176 cm
+  Anchors 101 and 102 are aligned with camera

+Where to use project:

+1. Use it isnide house (smart home) or other buildings to localize perople and make operating thing only in the area where person is located.
+For example to turn on the light, hitting etc. This will save money, a LOT!!

+2. To localize the robot, for example at wharehouses or restaurents, which will bring staff to customer etc.